Top 5 Advantages of Using a Standing Desk

-Well, good news.
-Standing Desks are a worthwhile investment for both businesses and employees, and they are most definitely not a fad.
+It’s clear that standing desks are a worthwhile investment for both businesses and employees, and they are most definitely not a fad.
 To prove it, here are the five top advantages of using a standing desk:

-1. Standing relieves back and neck pain
+1. Relieves back and neck pain

 Standing has been proven to reduce back and neck pain often caused by sitting and poor posture.
-In the ‘Take a Stand’ Project done by CDC in 2011, over four weeks the sit-stand desks reduced sitting time by 224% (66 minutes per day) and reduced upper back and neck pain by 54%.
+In the ‘Take a Stand’ Project by CDC in 2011, over four weeks the sit-stand desks reduced sitting time by 224% (66 minutes per day) and reduced upper back and neck pain by 54%.
 In the two weeks following the test where they removed the desks, these improvements were lost.

 2. Increases energy level and reduces stress, resulting in higher productivity and concentration